What to Do About Stained Car Seats

 a.
 Food and Drink Stains: For spills like coffee, soda, or ketchup, mix a solution of mild detergent and water.
 Gently scrub the stain using a soft cloth or sponge.
 Rinse with clean water and blot dry.

 c.
 Grease and Oil Stains: Sprinkle baking soda or cornstarch onto the stain to absorb the grease.
 After a few minutes, brush or vacuum the powder away.
-Then, follow up with a dish soap and water solution to clean the residue.
+Then, clean the residue with a dish soap and water solution.

 3. Invest in Quality Car Seat Covers: